 What Are the Top Tips for Marketing My Business on Facebook?

 There are a number of great tips to keep in mind when using Facebook as a marketing channel for your business.
 These can include anything from learning when the best time to create a post is to managing a Facebook group or leveraging fans.
-See our complete list of the top 40 Facebook marketing tips.

 How Much Does Facebook Advertising Cost?